Typical Razor Use

 - Wiping your razor on a towel.
 Some men do this in an attempt to dry the blades and help lengthen the life of the blades, but instead they’re likely damage the blades and setting themselves up for a less effective shave.
 Instead, allow your blades to air-dry.

 Each component of Gillette razor blades is precisely positioned at an angle and distance calculated to create a close and comfortable shave.
 Bad cleaning habits can effect that geometry.

-◾ Hold the blades of your razor under a running tap after every few strokes, and let the water run through from the back to the front in order to swill lodged hairs and other bits through.
+- Rinse your razor blades after every few strokes, letting the water run through from the back to the front in order to swill lodged hairs and other bits through.

 If you’d prefer not to leave the water running, you can also swish your razor blades through standing water in the basin of your sink or a cup.